Issue(s): Fear #24

 Quality Rating: B

 Chronological Placement Considerations: A little bit of time passes between the end of last issue and the beginning of this, but Morbius shouldn't appear in any other comics in between.
-Morbius was also starring in a feature in the b&w Vampire Tales at this point, and although i don't have them, issues #2-8 take place between this issue and the next one.
+Morbius was also starring in a feature in the b&w Vampire Tales at this point, and issues #2-8 take place between this issue and the next one.

 Morbius' solo series in Vampire Tales, written by Don McGregor, was even more violent.